Sync Pipeline

 - Deserialization — Raw CBOR bytes are decoded into Dugite's internal

-- Storage — Valid blocks are added to the ChainDB (volatile database first, flushed to immutable when k-deep)
+- Storage — Valid blocks are added to the ChainDB (volatile database first, flushed to immutable when k-deep) — the ChainDB write happens before the ledger apply, so a crash mid-apply never leaves the ledger ahead of durable storage

 - Epoch transitions — At epoch boundaries, stake snapshots are rotated and rewards are calculated